 MMA is a unique sport in that it incorporates many different styles of fighting.
 There are stand-up fighters, wrestlers, submission specialists, and more.
 And while each style has its own advantages and disadvantages, some styles are generally more effective than others in the UFC.

 The answer may surprise you, but there is no definitive answer to this question.
 Different styles are effective against different opponents, and what works for one fighter may not work for another.
-That being said, there are a few general trends that we can observe.
+That being said, we can observe a few general trends.
 For example, wrestlers tend to fare well against strikers.

 Of course, these are just generalities; there are always exceptions to the rule.
 For instance, a striker with good takedown defense can nullify the advantage that a wrestler might have.
 Likewise, a jiu-jitsu artist who is also proficient in striking can pose a serious threat to a striker.
 The bottom line is that mixed martial arts is a complex sport, and there is no one perfect way to win.

 If we had to provide a single answer to which martial art is most effective in MMA, it would be wrestling.
-Wrestling is a grappling martial art that emphasizes takedowns and control on the ground.
+Wrestling is a grappling martial art emphasizing takedowns and ground control.
 It’s one of the oldest martial arts in the world, and its origins can be traced back to ancient Greece.

-Wrestling became popular in the UFC during the early days of the sport when fighters like Mark Coleman and Randy Couture dominated their opponents with their grappling prowess.
-In more recent years, wrestlers like Khabib Nurmagomedov and Daniel Cormier have continued to find success in the UFC.
+Wrestling became popular in the UFC during the sport’s early days when fighters like Mark Coleman and Randy Couture dominated their opponents with their grappling prowess.
+In recent years, wrestlers like Khabib Nurmagomedov and Daniel Cormier have continued to succeed in the UFC.

 Even recently, we saw Islam Makhachev, a Russian wrestler, dominate Charles Oliviera, the person with the most submission in UFC history.
 Olivier is a Brazilian Jiu-Jitsu black belt under Ericson Cardoso and Jorge “Macaco” Patino.